sc0ttwad3/my-html5-boilerplate/README.md

 # my-html5-boilerplate

-My HTML5 boilerplate with Milligram and configuration of capabilities for starting Typescript or Javascript (6/7/8+) projects
+My html5 boilerplate with configuration and capabilities for starting typescript-based esnext apps or moduless

 ## Contains